AkatsuChan/dollarsApp/readme.md

 # The Dollars iOS App 1.0

 The current state of the iOS app is in alpha.
 It is buggy, incomplete and not polished.
+To install this app on your iOS device, you must download this repo, import it into xCode 7 and build to your iOS device.
+This website: http://www.igeeksblog.com/how-to-sideload-apps-on-iphone-and-ipad/ has a very easy step-by-step tutorial.

 ### FEATURES: